 About the Taskforce for Lung Health

-The Taskforce for Lung Health is a group of 30 organisations and individuals working to improve lung health in England.
-It also aims to raise public awareness and understanding of lung health.
+The Taskforce for Lung Heath is a collaboration of the largest ever group of organisations and individuals who have come together, as a team, to improve lung health.

 In 2018, we: